-Alexithymia, Anhedonia, Amnesia are protective mechanism that help your body and your psyche to survive profound emotional distress – somewhat intact.
+Alexithymia, Anhedonia, and Amnesia are protective mechanisms that help your body and your psyche to survive profound emotional distress – somewhat intact.
 The emptiness and numbness that I’ve felt most of my life is slowly fading away.
 I can feel myself, my needs and desires.
 I can actually feel joy.
 I’ve begun to feel more comfortable expressing my dislikes and other negative emotions.

 It has been a long and painful journey trying to make sense and healing the wounds of my past.
 Being a mother has helped thaw the frozen parts inside me.

 Feel Permanently, Emotionally Numb?
 The Possible Roots in Childhood Trauma